eLyiN/WikiNecro/Sniping-Setup.md

 ## [Automatic Location Sniping Setup](https://github.com/NecronomiconCoding/NecroBot/wiki/Automatic-Locations-Sniping-Guide)
 #### Description
-With this setup, Necrobot will rely on a seperate location feeder service.
+With this setup, Necrobot will rely on a seperate location feeder service instead of the config.
 This service will run on the same machine as Necrobot to supply dynamic Pokemon locations from the Discord server channels for sniping.